Future Bride Sets No-Pet Policy For Her Wedding Because Of Her Allergies, Nephew Says He Won’t Attend Without His Service Dog

 This approach not only respects individual needs but also promotes family cohesion during significant events.

-Navigating personal needs within family dynamics is essential, especially during significant events.
+Navigating personal needs within family dynamics is particularly crucial in the context of significant events like weddings.

 Service animals play a crucial role in supporting individuals with disabilities, and their presence can significantly impact the well-being of their handlers.